ppamorim/ThreadExecutor/README.md

 Are you sad to create every time the `ThreadPool` and `MainThread` to be exposed with Dagger to the application?
 If yes, you can use this library to reduce your work.

-Right now you can change any parameter of `ThreadExecutor, using the exposed instance to do it.
+Right now you can change any parameter of `ThreadExecutor`, using the exposed instance to do it.

 Custom configuration